romiljain5/table-reservation-saas/README.md

 - shadcn - used for ui components
 - Zustand - for state management
 - prisma - ORM
+- openssl rand -base64 32 --> to generate NEXTAUTH_SECRET and save in .env

 ### Dependencies
 ```bash